erikfredner/cv/cv.md

 Writer, Ph.D.
 Journalist Project at the Stanford Humanities Center \hfill 2014-2016

 ### Public Writing
-"Typicality in US Literature."\
+"Typicality in US Literature." *Techne*. \hfill 2020
-*Techne* \hfill 2020

-“Finding needles in 34 million haystacks.”\
+“Finding needles in 34 million haystacks.” *Techne*. \hfill 2019
-*Techne* \hfill 2019

 “How many novels have been published in English?
-An Attempt.”\
-*Techne* \hfill 2017
+An Attempt.” *Techne*. \hfill 2017

-"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection."\
-*The Humanities at Stanford* \hfill 2015
+"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." \ *The Humanities at Stanford*. \hfill 2015

-"Stanford literary scholar: White whales and the 'Melville Effect.'"\
+"Stanford literary scholar: White whales and the 'Melville Effect.'" \
-*The Humanities at Stanford* \hfill 2015
+*The Humanities at Stanford*. \hfill 2015

 "Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \ *The Humanities at Stanford* \hfill 2014

+### Podcasts
+Rita Felski on her 2019 Ian Watt Lecture \hfill 2019

+Stephen Best, Mario Telò, and Kris Cohen on *None Like Us* \hfill 2020

+Emily Apter, Rhonda Garelick, and Anne Higonnet on Fashion \hfill 2020

+Ato Quayson, John Kerrigan, and Richard Halpern on Postcolonial Tragedy \hfill 2020

+Wai Chee Dimock, John Plotz, and Colin Milburn on Planetary Futures \hfill 2020

 ## Presentations